Scope of care

 - Students who need services other than those offered at the Student Counselling Service.
 Reasons may include:

 - Medical detoxification and/or medical stabilization

-- Comprehensive assessments (e.g. learning disabilities, ADHD – carried out by the Student Disability Service)
+- Comprehensive assessments (e.g. learning disabilities – carried out by the Disability and Learning Support Service)

 - Specialised services beyond the clinical expertise of the Student Counselling Service staff